 If you are over 6’2″ tall, the jacket can fall slightly longer than the recommended mid-crotch level.
-I often advise tall people to go for a suit jacket labeled “long”.
+I often advise tall people to go for a suit labeled “long”.

 People between 5’9″ and 6’1″ can choose the “regular” suit version.
 If you are under 5’8″, pick a jacket that is labeled “short”.

 The Sleeve Length

 The length of your jacket sleeve is critical.
-You should be able to see the cuff of your dress shirt.
+In principle, you should be able to see the cuff of your dress shirt.

-The perfect jacket sleeve length will ensure ¼ to ½ an inch of the dress shirt cuff exposed beyond the jacket if the shirt sleeve is accurate.
+The perfect sleeve length will ensure ¼ to ½ an inch of the dress shirt cuff is exposed beyond the jacket if the shirt sleeve is accurate.

-Another helpful way to measure your jacket sleeve is to stand with your arms at your sides.
+Another helpful way to measure your sleeve length is to stand with your arms at your sides.

 Flex your wrists so that your palms are facing down to the floor.
-Make sure your jacket cuff ends at ¼ inch above the back of your hand.
+Make sure the cuff ends at ¼ inch above the back of your hand.

-If your jacket sleeve goes at all lower, you need to get your tailor to hem your jacket sleeves.
-It can be done easily without ruining the integrity of the jacket.
+If it goes lower or covers your shirt cuff entirely, you need to get your tailor to fix your jacket sleeves.
+It can be done easily without ruining the integrity of the suit.

 How Should a Suit Fit: The Pants

 Ill-fitting dress pants are an eyesore.
 They look goofy if they are too large and sometimes offensive if they are too small.

 Even worse is how they feel.
 Nobody feels comfortable in a pair of dress pants that don’t sit correctly on them.

 Here are a few tips on what to look for and how to fit your suit pants.

 First of all, fabric squeezing your seat is highly uncomfortable.
 You should not feel any restriction in the seat of your pants or your crotch.

-The perfect fit will ensure that the fabric on the backside of your suit pants smoothly covers your behind.
+The perfect-fitting suit pants will ensure that the fabric on the backside of your suit pants smoothly covers your behind.
 The material should look as if it was gently draped across your bottom.

 The legs on a well-fitting pair of suit pants should hug your upper thigh without squeezing.
-They should gently taper toward your ankle, creating a slimming line as they move down toward your shoe.
+Additionally, they should gently taper toward your ankle, creating a slimming line as they move down toward your shoe.